LGN520/farreach-public/ycsb-implementation.md

 						- NOTE: as it has limited effect on average thpt, we do not need to re-run experiments without timeouts
 					* TODO: Re-run two numbers of exp1 latency to make a double-check
 					* TODO: Find the reason why test_server_rotation_p1.sh can sleep 15s after retrieving loading phase files, while test_server_rotation_p2.sh needs 120s and test_dynamic.sh needs 90s
-			* TODO: Add Twitter Traces for exp2 on different workloads
+			* Add Twitter Traces for exp2 on different workloads
+				- Dump twitter traces through keydump.
+				- TODO: run.
 				- NOTE: double-check the Twitter Traces of the choosen clusters before experiments
 			* TODO: Finish exp9 on control plane bandwidth cost vs. different snapshot interrupts for FarReach
 				- TODO: Check tmp_switchos.out, tmp_controller.out, and tmp_controller_bwcost.out -> if encounter any issue in controller/switchos, let Siyuan fix first